4musks/twitter-app/README.md

 ## Available Scripts

-In start the project in development mode, you can run:
+To start the project in development mode, you can run:

 ### `npm install`